metio/yosql/yosql-website/content/tooling/ant.md

   - Ant
 ---

-1. Download the `yosql-ant-task`
+1. Download the `yosql-tooling-ant` task jar file.
-2. Define custom task based on that jar
+2. Define a custom task based on that jar.
+3. Write .sql files in a directory of your choice (e.g. `/path/to/your/sql/files`).
-3. Point task to your SQL statements
+4. Point the task to your SQL statements.
-4. Generate Java code to call your SQL statements
+5. Execute your task in order to generate Java code to call your SQL statements.